 Coming back to cooking, I have always been interested in trying out new varieties of food.
 That has led me to collect a huge number of cookery books and cuttings from popular magazines.

 I also have this habit of collecting menu cards from the restaurants we visit, much to the chagrin of my family 😀 , so that I can look up and try those dishes.

 My most valuable possession is my old diary in which I have scribbled up recipes, that I try out with a lot of revision entries for each recipe.
 Most of the time I never had a keeper recipe, coz I kept re-doing, trying to reduce the unhealthy ingredients to the minimum quantity possible.

 I never use food colors in any of my preparations.
 When it comes to looking up for food, I have the patience of the entire world put together.
 I read a lot of recipes, go through all the comments and then finally devise my own recipe.

-In this cooking recipe index page, I have dealt with all the cooking that I have done to date, with detailed explanations and step by step pictures.
-Though most of my cooking revolves around South India, I also deal with the healthy and popular recipes from the rest of India as well as the world cuisines.
+In this cooking recipe index page, I have dealt with all the cooking that I have done to date, with detailed explanations and step-by-step pictures.
+Though most of my cooking revolves around South India, I also deal with the healthy and popular recipes from the rest of India as well as the world’s cuisines.

-The gas stove , induction stove, wet grinder, mixer, and the pressure cooker are my non-living mates, making life a lot easier.
+The gas stove, induction stove, wet grinder, mixer, and pressure cooker are my non-living mates, making life a lot easier.
 Thanks to the inventors 🙂 .

 Get going!!!!
 Click on the images below to access the recipes.